 Cytokinesis figure 7--Effects of MgcRacGAP mutations on cytokinetic Rho zones.
 Each of the frames is from a time lapse movie of individual cells (circled in red in the first frame) undergoing cytokinesis and shows the distribution of active Rho (in white) in those cells.
 The cells were subjected to no special treatment (Control), expression of wild type MgcRacGAP (WT Mgc), MgcRacGAP with a single amino acid changed to inactivate the GAP activity (R384A Mgc) or MgcRacGAP lacking the entire GAP domain (dGAP Mgc).
 In the control and the cells expressin the wild type MgcRacGAP, the cytokinetic Rho zone is relatively narrow.
 In the point mutant (R384A) the zone is much broader, while the dGAP zone is broader but unstable, meaning it moves back and forth across the cell surface.

-Cytokinesis movie 11--A fluorescence, time-lapse movie showing cytokinetic Rho zones in control samples.
+Cytokinesis movie 11--A fluorescence, time-lapse movie showing the cytokinetic Rho zones in a control sample.

 Cytokinesis movie 12--A fluorescence, time-lapse movie showing cytokinetic Rho zones in cells expressing R384A MgcRacGAP--the zones are wide and poorly definited.

 Cytokinesis movie 13--A fluorescence, time-lapse movie showing cytokinetic Rho zones in cells expressing dGAP MgcRacGAP--the zones are wide and poorly definited (although not as much as the R384A mutants) and undergo a dramatic side-to-side oscillation.